ArielMejiaDev/arielmejiadev.github.io/content/blog/24-install-phpcsfixer-in-a-laravel-project.md

     ->setFinder($finder);
 ```

-Feel free to use whatever configuration that makes sense for your project.
+Feel free to use whatever configuration that makes sense for your project

-Execute the code sniffer fixer
+## Execute the code sniffer fixer

-On terminal execute this command:
+On terminal run

 ```shell
 vendor/bin/php-cs-fixer fix